Back to Docs

 Make a real call

-From the MCP client, ask the agent something concrete:
+Or from any MCP client, ask the agent something concrete:

 Want the full tool surface?
 See Tool Reference.
 Planning to run this in production?
 Read Authentication & Scopes first.